doomers/BluetoothConnectivity/README.md

 ## Contributing

-#Fork the project on github.</ br>
+Fork the project on github.

-#Create a feature branch.</ br>
+Create a feature branch.

-#Match coding style (braces, spacing, etc.) This is best achieved using CMD+Option+L (Reformat code) on Mac (not sure for Windows) with Android Studio defaults.</ br>
+Match coding style (braces, spacing, etc.) This is best achieved using CMD+Option+L (Reformat code) on Mac (not sure for Windows) with Android Studio defaults.

-#Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge.</ br>
+Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge.

-#Pull requests must be made against development branch.
-Any other branch (unless specified by the maintainers) will get rejected.</ br>
+Pull requests must be made against development branch.
+Any other branch (unless specified by the maintainers) will get rejected.

-#Have fun!</ br>
+Have fun!

 ## Authors
 * **Rahul Tuteja**  - [doomers](https://github.com/doomers)